Understanding Functional Freeze: Signs, Causes, and How to Heal

 Healing Functional Freeze Long-Term

-If you're carrying trauma that's keeping you stuck in functional freeze, EMDR (Eye Movement Desensitization and Reprocessing) can be an incredibly powerful tool.
+If you're carrying unresolved trauma that's keeping you stuck in functional freeze, EMDR (Eye Movement Desensitization and Reprocessing) can be a profoundly effective tool.

-I'm trained in EMDR and often integrate it alongside talk therapy and somatic (body-based) approaches to help clients access deeper healing.
+I'm trained in EMDR and often integrate it alongside talk therapy and somatic (body-based) approaches to help clients access the kind of healing that cognitive work alone doesn't always reach.

-When you pair nervous system work with trauma reprocessing, that's when true change happens - and healing no longer feels so out of reach.
+When nervous system work and trauma reprocessing happen together, that's when real, lasting change becomes possible - and healing no longer feels so far out of reach.

-If you’re ready to work on functional freeze, trauma, anxiety, depression, or burnout - whether through talk therapy (with a somatic lens) or EMDR - I’d be honored to support you!
+If you're ready to work on functional freeze, trauma, anxiety, burnout, or the exhaustion of always holding it all together - I'd be honored to support you.

 ABOUT THE AUTHOR